BEVERAGE PHOTOGRAPHY WORKSHOP

 Tripod

-Photoshop or equivalent to process the images.
+Photoshop or an equivalent to process the images.

 Lighting: Whether it is LED, Strobe, or Speedlight, please be familiar with your lighting gear.